guardian/support-service-lambdas/handlers/sf-gocardless-sync/README.md

 # sf-gocardless-sync
-Polls GoCardless for direct debit mandate updates and pushes into SalesForce
+Polls GoCardless for direct debit mandate events and pushes into SalesForce